Movlid Visaitov: World War II

 Visaitov was nearly executed at the warfront after he physically attacked General Oslikovsky who publicly shamed him front of his colleagues because of his ethnicity.
 The general had praised him, but when he heard his surname and realized he was Chechen, he ripped an epaulet off Visaitov's uniform and declared Chechens to be traitors.
 Visaitov fought back with a blow to Osilikovsky's face, and Visaitov was about to be shot for attacking the general when Pavel Brikel intervened and begged Oslikovsky to spare Visaitov.

 In September 1944 after protests from several Chechen servicemen of the Red Army in Moscow, Chechens including Visaitov were permitted to return to service in the Red Army.
 He was assigned as assistant commander of the 23rd Guards Cavalry Regiment, and in December he became commander of the 28th Guards Cavalry Regiment.
 He participated in the offensives of Mlavsko-Elbingskoy, East Pomeranian, and Berlin.
 During the Berlin operation his regiment was paired with tank and artillery units, and they broke through enemy lines in Schwedt on 27 April.
 As they continued to advanced they seized several towns, took out two enemy regiments, seized large amounts of enemy equipment, and liberated three concentration camps.
 On 2 May they reached the Elbe river, where Visaitov greeted American troops, and he was soon nominated for the title Hero of the Soviet Union.
 However, because he was Chechen he was only awarded the Order of Lenin at the time.

 For years after the victory he was not allowed to return to his home in Chechnya, and was sent to exile in Central Asia.
 In 1957 he was permitted to return to Chechnya, where he worked in agriculture.
-He later lived in Grozny and passed away on 23 May 1986 at the age of 72.
+He later lived in Grozny and died on 23 May 1986 at the age of 72.
 On 5 May 1990 he was posthumously declared a Hero of the Soviet Union, after his nomination in 1945 had been rejected because of his nationality.